Luminato in the Community

 Dandyism Workshops

-Join us at Talize thrift store as we source unique clothing and items to upcycle for the Dandyism sewing workshop.
+Join us in Kensington Market as we source unique clothing and items to usher in our summer wardrobe and to upcycle for the Dandyism textile sewing workshop.
 Think bold patterns, vibrant colors, and limitless creativity.
 This is a chance to embrace flamboyance, fashion, and resistance.
-All purchases will be covered by the Brampton Arts Organization, just bring a tote bag and an open mind!
+Bring a tote bag and an open mind!

 Brampton Arts Organization- Unit 301, 8 Nelson Street W, Brampton ON